Learn about actual and potential costs

 What should my RFP include?

-- Buyers should state the total dollar amount allocated to the project but should also inform suppliers that there will still be a bidding process wherein suppliers are encouraged to submit lower prices.
+- Buyers should state the total dollar amount allocated to the project but should also inform suppliers that there will still be a bidding process wherein suppliers will be encouraged to submit lower prices.

-- Buyers should prioritize suppliers that are most responsive and follow the instructions of the RFP accurately and effectively.
+- Buyers should prioritize suppliers that are most responsive and follow the instructions of the RFP.

-- Buyers should prioritize suppliers that are able to offer the best contract in terms of price and delivery costs.
+- Buyers should prioritize suppliers that are able to offer the best contract in terms of price and the total cost of ownership.

-- Buyers should prioritize suppliers that have proven success working with other buyers in their province or city.
+- Buyers should prioritize suppliers that have demonstrated success working with other clients in the buyer's province or city.